magicmicah/cerner_2-5_2019/README.md

 9F88DCF33BB76FF0A410B5A44EE962A1E99FA45B3AC849E28F68D935A4E7B618

 This is extremely useful if I need to verify against a known hash.
 I can use all the available verifications that Get-FileHash supports to get a different hash.

+### 9. Restart-Device

+On occasion, my Cerner device will have issues with changing the brightness.
+While the UI shows the slider changing with the brightness, the brightness level stays the same.
+Researching the issue, I did not find a fix from Dell, however a workaround that I could script with PowerShell.
+I decided to make it functional for any device so anything could be restarted with it like so:

+Restart-Device -deviceName "Intel(R) UHD Graphics 630"

+What this will do is use Disable-PnpDevice and Enable-PnpDevice to essentially restart the device given from input.
+I surely could use some better error handling with this, but it works until I can find the right fix for the brightness keys.